 Researcher Brenda Lawrence, MD, of the FDA, wrote in the CDC report, “At least nine of the infants were placed on their sides (and one prone), raising the concern that the ‘back-to-sleep’ message to position infants on their backs is either not being heard or not being followed.”

 Other research has shown that concern for spit-up/GERD is a primary reason that parents don’t put babies to sleep on their backs.
 The good news is that babies cannot die by choking on their own spit-up.
 Healthy babies have a gag reflex, and just like adults, they will cough if spit-up gets in their windpipe (aka trachea).
 Spit-up may make them cough and be uncomfortable, but they can’t die from it.

 Sleep Positioners for Babies with GERD

 The FDA has actually approved a special sleep positioner for babies with GERD.
 This product can only be obtained with a prescription.
 But I’m even dubious of this product.
 GERD does not cause death.
 SIDS does.
 Perhaps I’ll have to wait another fifteen years for this research.

-My nephew’s identical twin, David, is now a happy, healthy 15 year-old who runs his own web-development business and avoids homework.
+My nephew’s identical twin, David, is a happy, healthy 15-year-old who runs his own web development business and avoids homework.
 And I know that he has a twin in heaven watching out for him each day.